platonic-io/detsys-testkit/demo/slides.md

 # Summary

+* We have seen how to solve the following problems of existing system tests:
+  * Non-determinism;
+  * Weak guarantees;
+  * Ephemeral;
+  * Language specific.

+* Key insights:

   * Treat system tests themselves as a long-running application;

   * Ask programmer to abstract away concurrency from programs, provide a bunch of tools for free in return.

 ---